aishuv2114/Marketing-Analytics/SQL.md

 **Insights & Actions**
 - The desktop performance for gsearch nonbrand is better than on mobile.
-- The company opts to increase the bids on desktop
+- The business can increase the bids on desktop

 5)The marketing team wants to do a post analysis to gauge the results of the bid up